Mysterium-sch/Stereo-Rg-Edge/README.md

 3. ping orin to confirm connection
 4. scp -P 22 afrl@_ip adress of orin_:_path to bag file on orin_ _path to desired directory for bag_
 5. input password for afrl user

+## Additional Resources
+* The `Bag_File_instructions.txt` document includes instructions on how to decompress the images recorded by the program, how to merge the two bag files, and how to convert the ros2 bag file type to the ros bag file type.
+* The `jetson_scripts` includes two scripts to copy/remove all of the bag files off of the two jetsons